Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-Foundational representative World Models include Cosmos~\cite{cosmos-predict1,ali2025world}, LingBot-WM~\cite{team2026advancing}, GIGA-World~\cite{ye2026gigaworld}, RLVR-World~\cite{wu2025rlvr}, and finally JEPA~\cite{assran2023self} who all learn to represent knowledge of the world implicitly aligning with physical laws through training data.
-Joint-Embedding Predictive Architectures (JEPA) provides a canonical instantiation of the representation component within our Unified World Model framework~\cite{assran2023self,vo2024ti,assran2025v,destrade2025value,sun2026vla,wang2026drive}.
+Foundational representative world models include Cosmos-Predict~\cite{cosmos-predict1,ali2025world}, LingBot-WM~\cite{team2026advancing}, GIGA-World~\cite{team2025gigaworld}, RLVR-World~\cite{wu2026rlvr}, and finally JEPA~\cite{assran2023self}, which all learn to represent knowledge of the world implicitly aligning with physical laws through training data.
+Joint-Embedding Predictive Architectures (JEPA) provides a canonical instantiation of the representation component within our unified world model framework~\cite{assran2023self,vo2024ti,assran2025v,destrade2025value,sun2026vla,wang2026drive}.
 Rather than reconstructing raw sensory inputs, JEPA learns representations by predicting target embeddings from context embeddings in a shared latent space~\cite{assran2023self}, thereby directly optimizing for a more robust predictive structure.
 This predictive latent-space formulation naturally supports multiple cognitive functions.
-JEPA encoders can integrate \textbf{\textit{perception}} across multiple modalities~\cite{cornelissen2026mumo} in embodied settings~\cite{wang2026drive}, incorporate \textbf{\textit{language}} as inputs~\cite{vo2024ti}, or to serve as intermediate representations for \textbf{\textit{reasoning}}~\cite{sun2026vla}.
-Crucially, when combined with latent dynamics models, these representations enable long-horizon \textbf{\textit{memory}} through compact latent world-encodings that support hypothetical action rollouts~\cite{assran2025v,destrade2025value}.
-In this sense, JEPA-style representations are not merely compressive, but are structured to support prediction over imagined futures, aligning directly with the requirements imposed by our reward-conditioned information bottleneck formulation.
-We will see how World Models in Sec.~\ref{sec:video_wm} to~\ref{sec:collab} sense and learn world knowledge in each domain application.
+JEPA encoders can integrate \textbf{\textit{perception}} across multiple modalities~\cite{cornelissen2026mumo} in embodied settings~\cite{wang2026drive}, incorporate \textbf{\textit{language}} as inputs~\cite{vo2024ti}, or to serve as intermediate representations for downstream \textbf{\textit{reasoning}}~\cite{sun2026vla}.
+Crucially, when combined with latent dynamics models, these spatio-temporal representations enable long-horizon \textbf{\textit{memory}} through compact latent world-encodings, and as we will see in the next section, enable hypothetical action rollouts~\cite{assran2025v,destrade2025value}.
+In this sense, state-of-the-art world representation models like JEPA act as $\phi_\theta^*$ creating spatio-temporal features $z_t$ as is the case in our Eq.~\eqref{eq:our_dynamic_latent}.
+These JEPA encodings are not merely compressive, but structured to support prediction over imagined futures, aligning directly with the requirements imposed by our reward-constrained information bottleneck formulation in Eq.~\eqref{eq:ideal_dynamic_rep}.
+We will see how world models in Sec.~\ref{sec:video_wm} to~\ref{sec:collab} sense and learn world knowledge in each domain application.